Signed in as:

 Emma is anxiously attached.
 She feels lots of feelings and is looking for emotional support.

-She never had a strong bond with her parents, both worked and she spent long periods of childhood looking after herself and sometimes her siblings.
+She never had a strong bond with her parents, both worked long hours and she spent much of her childhood looking after herself and sometimes her siblings.

 Emma wants nothing less than a deep, affectionate, emotionally present partner and becomes quite critical and clingy when Phillip goes golfing on the weekends or to the pub with colleagues after work.

-Emma tells Phillip regularly that he no longer makes her a priority or chooses to spend time with her.
+Emma tells Phillip regularly that he no longer makes her a priority and constantly reiterates she wants to seperate; unless he changes.

-After years of nagging, complaints and threats to leave, Emma initiates couples therapy as a last resort but she is exhausted and has lost most of her faith in Phillip's ability to see and hear her and her needs because she believes she has been communicating these over and over again.
+Emma initiates couples therapy as a last resort.
+She feels exhausted and has lost most of her faith in Phillip's ability to see and hear her.
 She's tired of the arguments and stone-walling.

 She hopes therapy will change Phillip.

 Phillip is not into feelings.
-He is a corporate that works 60 hour weeks and prides himself on appearing successful, wealthy and competent.
+He is a corporate manager working 60 hour weeks and prides himself on appearing successful, wealthy and competent.

 Phillip grew up in a home of 4 boys in a family that struggled to make ends meet; he was given everything he needed to survive but even when he had a tough time, he kept his feelings to himself.